petitess/powershell/ITglue/README.md

 # IT-Glue-API-PowerShell-Wrapper

 This PowerShell module acts as a wrapper for the [IT Glue](http://itglue.com) API.
+[Orginal repository](https://github.com/itglue/powershellwrapper)

 ---